How to Have Patience With Elderly Parents – The Caring Generation®

 0:30:47:10 Dr. Joan Monin: So we know anecdotally that the diagnosis of things like dementia or life-threatening or deterioration of a person’s health is really stressful for people.
 But there’s actually not so much research about distress within that kind of healthcare interaction, and really this is kind of at the forefront of where we need to go with research is to really understand what happens during that diagnosis situation and how the clinician is delivering that information.
 Is it in a sensitive way?

 0:31:29:61 Dr. Joan Monin: Is it opening up opportunities for questions from the caregiver for the person with dementia—who in some cases are still able to talk about their own experiences but may be stigmatized in that situation.
-So there’s a lot more work to be done to look at emotions surrounding those kind of encounters and that time at diagnosis.
+So there’s a lot more work to be done to look at emotions surrounding those kinds of encounters and that time at diagnosis.
 For placement in long-term care facilities, we actually see that caregiving stress tends to be pretty stable.
-So a lot of the times, you know, caregivers will feel really burned out, and that’s why they’ll place their loved one in a long-term care facility, and then they’ll think that their distress will go away.
+So a lot of the time, you know, caregivers will feel really burned out, and that’s why they’ll place their loved one in a long-term care facility, and then they’ll think that their distress will go away.

 0:32:19:61 Dr. Joan Monin: But actually, it’s just a transition to another type of caregiving role where people have to manage new challenges.
 Like talking to staff about the quality of the care that’s being provided.
 Having disagreements about that.
-So you know where some of the stress is alleviated from the day to day from certain activities, new stresses are introduced like not thinking that their loved one is being cared for in the way that they would want to.
+So you know where some of the stress is alleviated from the day-to-day from certain activities, new stresses are introduced like not thinking that their loved one is being cared for in the way that they would want to.
 Or feelings of guilt about not being there.

 0:32:51:46 Pamela D Wilson.
 That is such a good point.
 Thank you for mentioning that.
 Are there differences in the experience and perception of suffering depending on whether the caregiver is a man or a woman, or the relationship with a spousal caregiver or a child caregiver, or even age?